Hurricane Isaias lashes Bahamas while Florida battens down

 “We still don’t think there is a need to open shelters for this storm, but they are ready,” he said.

-Isaias had maximum sustained winds of 80 mph (130 kph) late Friday and was expected to strengthen some into Saturday, the U.S. National Hurricane Center in Miami said.
-The storm was centred about 135 miles (215 kilometres) south-southeast of Nassau in the Bahamas and was moving northwest at 15 mph (24 kph).
+Isaias had maximum sustained winds of 85 mph (135 kph) Saturday morning and some strengthening was possible later Saturday, the U.S. National Hurricane Center in Miami said.
+The storm was centred about 50 miles (85 kilometres) south of Nassau in the Bahamas and was moving northwest at 12 mph (19 kph).
+Forecasters said some decrease in its forward motion was expected.

 Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that while the islands can normally withstand strong hurricanes, some have been destabilized by the coronavirus pandemic and the damage caused by Dorian.